cabal-club/cable/wire.md

 A user makes a post "to a channel" if they have set the `channel` field on said post to the name of that channel.

-A user is a member of a channel at a particular point in time if, from a host's perspective, that user has issued a `post/join`, `post/text`, or `post/topic` to that channel and has not issued a `post/leave` since.
+A user is a member of a channel at a particular point in time if and only if, from a host's perspective, that user has issued a `post/join`, `post/text`, or `post/topic` to that channel and has not issued a `post/leave` since.

-If a user has issued none of the above posts, or a user's latest known post to a channel is a `post/leave`, they are not a member of that channel.

-Hosts SHOULD issue a `post/join` post before issuing any other posts to a channel.
+Hosts SHOULD issue a `post/join` post before issuing any other posts to a channel, and SHOULD issue a `post/leave` post when the user of the program expresses a desire to leave a channel.

 #### 5.4.4 State
 A channel at any given moment, from the perspective of a host, is fully